-2022-23 has been a challenging year for the Council's finances.
-The Council made additions to earmarked reserves of £17,816 and drew down or unwound £31.440 million, a net reduction in reserves of £13.624 million.
-No transfer has been made to or from the Council Fund this year.
-The Council's outturn report for the year can be found on the Council's website $\underline{\text{here}}$ .
+2023-24 has been a challenging year for the council's finances.
+The Council made additions/reclassifications to revenue earmarked reserves of £10.341 million and drew down or unwound £38.840 million, a net reduction in reserves of £28.499 million.
+The Council Fund reduced by £0.102 million to £9.730 million.
+The Council's outturn report for the year can be found on the Council's website here.